diegomura/react-log/README.md

 No proprietary syntax is needed for child HTML elements. _react-log_ handles the parsing and rendering of native React-DOM elements for you.

-Let's see it in action.
+Let's see it in action!

 ### Example